 Check the conditions report

-Check the Fraser Island tide times
+Check the K’gari (Fraser Island) tide times

 The tide will impact your itinerary so check the high tide and low tide times before your trip (or here if you’re planning a long time in advance) and print them out so you can adjust your route if needed.
-There are a few spots on Fraser Island that you cannot cross safely at high tide.
+There are a few spots on K’gari (Fraser Island) that you cannot cross safely at high tide.
 Eli Creek, on the east coast, is one that will have a major role in your itinerary planning.
 We would plan to cross it at least two hours outside of high tide.
 Always make sure you check the depth of a creek before passing it.

 High tide happens approximately one hour later every day.
 If you are flexible with your dates, you can choose to travel when the tides are the best for the itinerary you wish to do.
 Most of the time, people are not flexible and have to adapt their itinerary according to the tides on their travel dates.

-Fraser Island self-drive itinerary: one day on the east coast
+K’gari (Fraser Island) self-drive itinerary: one day on the east coast

-- Champagne Pools (short boardwalk and stairs down to the pools, the only place on the island where you can swim in the salt water – 1 hour)
+- Champagne Pools (short boardwalk and stairs down to the pools, the only place on the island where you can swim in salt water – 1 hour)

 - Indians Head (short walk up to the cape – 45 minutes or maybe more if you start spotting many marine animals from the top)